 - USQL and User session export — Create advanced queries.

 - Waterfall — Analyze CWV timings and get quick insights.

 - Creating custom metrics — Slice CWV by multiple dimensions and save as custom metrics.

 - Custom charts and dashboards — Create charts and dashboards with CWV metrics for reporting on key apps and pages.

 To accelerate your ability to get full value from CWV metrics, the Dynatrace Business Insights team has built the Insights Analytics Engine using Dynatrace’s AI and automation.
 The engine, alongside the expertise of the Business Insights team, help to provide precise answers about how to apply CWVs at scale, know where to focus first when pages fail, and clearly communicate this data to business stakeholders.

 With user experience now an essential aspect of improved search rankings to help your business reach target markets, CWV-driven page optimization is critical to create measurable, sustainable change.

-To learn more about the role Core Web Vitals plays in your website’s success and how best to optimize for these metrics, watch the full Dynatrace Perform session using the local links below.
+To learn more about the role Core Web Vitals plays in your website’s success and how best to optimize for these metrics, watch the full Dynatrace Perform session below.